Are you thinking of starting a Shopify dropshipping store? This guide is for you.

 Google Ads offers different ads type and formats.
 You can run search ads on Google and that makes your store appear on Google SERPs.

-You can also run Google shopping ads that allow you to add product price, pictures, descriptions, etc.
+You can also run Google shopping ads that allow you to add product prices, pictures, descriptions, etc.

 There’s a difference in the cost each ad type comes with.
 If you ever have to run Google ads, run ads to high-priced products as that’s where it becomes affordable.